Menu

 • Ensure consistent quality practice in phonics sessions throughout the school and that our resources meet the children's needs and improve parental support in phonics and reading.

-• Improve children's comprehension and enjoyment of reading.
+• Improve children's reading fluency and comprehension.

 • Improve our writing curriculum and outcomes.